Ask your questions in private on our private Facebook Group:

 After a while, I realized, heck – if you were to pay cash at that time, it would’ve been $120, $150 an hour.
 And the university was subsidizing it to the tune of 15 bucks, co-pay, per session, so I’m like, “Why wouldn’t I do this?”
 Even on a grad student budget, it’s amazing.

 And then I was going out to bars and these really successful people who owned businesses or were law professors or just really like, in the eyes of the world they’re really successful people, they all had therapists.
-So it dawned on me when I just mentioned something about my therapist at this to me and they’re like, “Oh, tell me about your therapist.
+So it dawned on me when I just mentioned something about my therapist said this to me and they’re like, “Oh, tell me about your therapist.
 I’ve had this-“ The four of us around the bar, we’re sharing stories about our therapists.

 And it was pretty weird because that was the first time I realized that all successful people have coaches in all areas of their lives.
 And many successful people have therapists because why wouldn’t you get more help in the one thing – the mind – that gets you all the results.
 You’re not a robot, thankfully.
 You’re not a computer that you just program.